rjspencer/docs/api.md

 	possible values are IDs of social profiles (only Twitter or Facebook) that the authenticated user or account has connected to StageBloc, see `/accounts/social/list`

+latitude
+:   a string value of the latitude the status was posted at

+longitude
+:   a string value of the longitude the status was posted at

 # /videos

 This endpoint is used for interacting with an account's videos.